-This project is all about making connections and learning from people with industry experience.
-Mentoring provides our students with the opportunity to ask questions to professionals who are willing to offer their time and experience in group, online and one to one settings.
-The project aims to improve the employability of our students using industry mentors.
-We do this by taking students through four key stages:
+This scheme is all about making connections with and learning from professionals who have industry experience.
+Employability Mentoring provides our students with the opportunity to engage with and ask questions to professionals who are willing to share their wisdom and experience with you, in virtual, group and one to one mentoring settings.

-- Where am I now?
-We will help you to clarify where you are at in relation to your own employability and its current value.
+With our mentors support we will seek to help you to clarify where you are at in relation to your own employability and its current value.

-- How will I get there?
-We will help you to explore future pathways using the experience and perspectives of our employability mentors.
+With our mentors support we will seek to help you to explore potential future pathways and the realities of working in industry using the experience, wisdom and perspectives of those employability mentors.

-- What is my action plan?
-We will help you to undertake actions based on new learning to think, speak and act differently in order to become the professional you seek to be.
+With our mentors we will seek to help you to set and undertake actions based on your learning to think, speak and act differently, in order to become the professional you seek to be.

-Think of the Employability Mentoring project as a journey which will help you as a student grow and learn about yourself with the support of professional mentors.
+Think of the Employability Mentoring scheme as a journey, which will help you as a student to grow and to learn about yourself and the world of work with the support of professional mentors.

 This short film tells you more about what we do: